Dr. Dani Arigo (Lab Director/Principal Investigator; firstname.lastname@example.org)

 Darlene Jules (Undergraduate Research Assistant)

-Darlene is a junior at Rowan, majoring in Psychology with a minor in Law and Justice.
+Darlene graduated in 2019 with a major in Psychology with a minor in Law and Justice.
 She is interested in pursuing a career in criminology and Forensic Psychology with the US Intelligence Community.
 Her goal is for experiences with the CHASE Lab to help her develop analytical skills needed to interpret statistical tests, observe trends, and make sound predictions.

 Autumn Bowman (Undergraduate Research Assistant)

-Autumn is a senior at Rowan, majoring in Communication Studies with a minor in Women’s and Gender Studies.
+Autumn graduated in 2019 with a major in Communication Studies with a minor in Women’s and Gender Studies.
 Her research interests are reproductive and sexual health behaviors, as well as minority women’s health research (including women of color, and LGBTQ+ women).
-Her goals after graduation are to continue working in women’s health research before attending graduate school for a Master’s of Social Work, with the hopes of eventually working for Planned Parenthood.
+Her goals are to attend graduate school for a master’s degree in Social Work, with the hopes of eventually working for Planned Parenthood.